arackaf/mongo-graphql-starter/README.md

 });
 ```

-This adds a new `mainAithor` object to the Book type, which is read from the authors collection, by `_id`, based on the value in the book's `mainAuthorId` field.
+This adds a new `mainAuthor` object to the Book type, which is read from the authors collection, by `_id`, based on the value in the book's `mainAuthorId` field.
 Note that `mainAuthorId` must either be a `StringType` or `MongoIdType`.

 ### Using relationships

 In either case above, the `mainAuthor` object, or `authors` array is of the normal `Author` type, and is requested as normal in your GraphQL queries.
-If you do not request anything, then those nested queries will not be run.
-If you do request the fields then, as normal, the ast will be parsed, and only the queried author fields will fetched, and returned.
+If you do not request anything, then nothing will be fetched from Mongo, as usual.
+If you do request them then, as normal, the ast will be parsed, and only the queried author fields will fetched, and returned.

 Note that, for any `Book` query, the resulting books are read from Mongo first.
 Then, if `authors` or `mainAuthor` is requested, then a single query is issued for each, to get the needed authors for the current books, which are then matched appropriately.
 In other words, the generated code does not suffer from the Select N + 1 problem.